 McKelvy House is a 19th-century stone mansion that is home to 20 McKelvy Scholars and a faculty resident.
 Intellectual discourse is the centerpiece of this program which encourages the exchange of ideas among students with different academic interests.
 Admission is competitive and requires nomination by a faculty member.

-The Living Learning Communities (LLCs) is a self-selected house theme learning opportunity in an off-campus, substance free, three person college owned property, on Monroe Street.
+The Monroe Neighborhood (formerly LLCs) is a self-selected house theme learning opportunity in an off-campus, substance free, three person college owned property, on Monroe Street.
 Each house is expected to complete two learning activities each month for the members within the house.
 A Residence Life staff member will support the community.

 The Arts Houses are a cluster of 3-person off-campus houses on Parsons Street.
 Arts Houses residents serve as the steering committee for the Arts Society.
 These students coordinate programs and events that advance the fine and performing arts at Lafayette.